karlpatrikbergman/libvirt-tool/README.md

 **virt-manager**
 virt-manager is a GUI that can be used to create, destroy, stop, start and edit virtual machines and configure the virtual environment (such as virtual networks etc)

-**domain**
+### Terminology
+To avoid ambiguity about the terms used, here are the definitions for some of the specific concepts used in libvirt documentation:

+* A Node is a single physical machine
+* An Hypervisor is a layer of software allowing to virtualize a node in a set of virtual machines with possibly different configurations than the node itself
+* A Domain is an instance of an operating system (or subsystem in the case of container virtualization) running on a virtualized machine provided by the hypervisor
-A domain is an instance of an operating system running on a virtualized machine.
+    * A Domain is an instance of an operating system running on a virtualized machine.
 A guest domain can refer to either a running virtual machine or a configuration which can be used to launch a virtual machine.

 &nbsp;
 ***